-Homework and using a computer
+When doing homework and using a computer:

-- Sit on a supportive chair - Feet on the ground, hips slightly higher than knees. - The top of the computer screen should be at eye level - The keyboard or laptop should be at elbow height - Keep the mouse close to the body, keep your shoulders relaxed - Remember to take regular short breaks away from the computer/ desk e.g. 5 mins in every 30 mins of constant computer use - Minimise time spent sitting down
+- sit on a supportive chair - keep your feet on the ground, hips slightly higher than knees - the top of the computer screen should be at eye level - the keyboard or laptop should be at elbow height - keep the mouse close to your body. - keep your shoulders relaxed - remember to take regular short breaks away from the computer/ desk e.g. five mins in every 30 mins of constant computer use - minimise time spent sitting down

-Tablet / phone and games console use
+Tablet, phone, and games console use

 - Soft furniture, such as a sofa, moulds to the body but offers little support to maintain a good posture.
 Change position regularly and take regular breaks from your device. - If your arms are too low when using a tablet or phone it forces you to bend your neck further to see the screen.
-Put a cushion or two on your lap to support your arms and keep the device in a more elevated position, to help prevent neck pain. - Some games require lots of repetitive movements, such as serving a virtual tennis ball with the arm or rapid shooting with the thumb.
-In general, it is better to change activities regularly and use different parts / actions of the body.
+Put a cushion or two on your lap to support your arms and keep the device in a higher position to help prevent neck pain. - Some games require lots of repetitive movements.
+For example, serving a virtual tennis ball with the arm, or rapid shooting with the thumb.
+It is usually better to change activities regularly and use different parts/actions of the body.